How To Make Good Decisions

 The last point about good decision-making is having a plan for what happens after the decision is made.
 Who will you tell, and how will you tell them?
 I.e. are they a beer guy, or a walking one?

 Muller doesn’t go into this, but there’s much we can read into, about how James Shaw continued to feed and grow the trust capital he’d built in Parliament after the Bill came into law.
-It’s evident from the way his colleagues in the Greens, his Co-Leader Marama Davidson, and his friends from across the aisle are talking about his resignation, that his style of collaborative working will be missed in Parliament.
+It’s evident from the way his colleagues in the Greens, his Co-Leader Marama Davidson, and his friends from across the aisle are talking about his resignation, that his style of consensus-building will be missed in Parliament.

 Decision making can be a long campaign, and it’s challenging to take seriously the long-term upkeep, and effects of our decisions.
 But it makes for a much more resilient environment when we take time to do good decision-making.
-Luckily, there are lots of examples like James Shaw’s that show there are many of us out there trying to do it, sharing the goal to continue making Aotearoa better.
+Luckily, there are lots of examples like James Shaw’s that show there are many of us out there trying to do it, sharing the goal to continue making Aotearoa better for everyone.

 Header image of the Exploding Rainbow Orchestra, by Connor Crawford, with thanks to Save Our Venues.